karencfv/burst/README.md

 # Burst 💥

-Burst is a simple tool to send load to a host.
+Burst is a simple tool that sends load to a host.

+_WARNING: Burst is under active development.
+Subcommands and flags may change at any moment._

 ## How to use